quirrel-dev/docs.quirrel.dev/docs/docs/getting-started/next-js.md

 )
 ```

-Alright.
-What's going on here?
+Up top, we're importing `Queue`, which is a function that we use to declare a new Queue and export it as default.

-First, we're importing `Queue` from `@quirrel/next`.
+`Queue` takes two arguments.
-We then call it to create a new Queue and export it as default, so it can take requests from outside [^1].
+The first one is the location of the API Route it's been declared in.
-`Queue` takes two arguments:
+This is required for the Quirrel server to know where jobs need to be sent upon execution.

-[^1]: If you're interested to see how that works, take a look at [the source code](https://github.com/quirrel-dev/quirrel-next/blob/86658c96971d8d4179de8ca9f2cb513b8aae4c93/src/index.ts#L54)
+The second one is a worker function that actually executes the job.

-1. its location (sans `api/`, so `queues/email` in our case)
+In this example, it sends an email.

-2. a worker function that actually executes the job
+Now that we declared the Queue, using it is straight forwward.

-Using the Queue is straight forward.
 Simply import it and enqueue a new job:

 ```ts {6-9}
 import EmailQueue from "pages/api/queues/email"